Deutschland sucht den Superstar season 17: Auditions and "Recall"

 After 12 casting episodes, recorded on the Drachenfels, on Forggensee and on the Hanse Gate Hamburg, the 126 progressed candidates went to the "Recall" in Sölden.
-They initially appeared in larger groups, and those who progressed thereafter in groups of two, three or four.
+They initially appeared in larger groups, and amongst those who progressed thereafter in groups of two, three, or four.
 22 of them - plus the four winners of the Golden CDs - received a ticket to South Africa.
-There they were supported by the vocal coaches Juliette Schoppmann and André Franke.
-The remaining 11 candidates competed in an additional Recall in the Landschaftspark Duisburg-Nord for the Top 7 in the Live Shows.
-Groups of men and women sang in groups of three or two, after which the jury sent four participants to the Live Shows.
-The remaining seven superstar aspirants had to perform solo performances, which led to the decision on the remaining three places.
-At the first time in the History of the show there are only 7 contestants perform in the Live Shows.
+There, they were supported by the vocal coaches Juliette Schoppmann and André Franke.
+The remaining 11 candidates competed in an additional Recall in the Landschaftspark Duisburg-Nord for the Top 7 in the live shows.
+Groups of men and women sang in groups of two or three, after which the jury sent four participants on to the live shows.
+The remaining seven superstar aspirants had to perform solo performances, which led to the decision for the remaining three places.
+For the first time in the history of the show, there were only 7 contestants performing on the live shows.